kc-clintone/learn-python/text.md

 # Running python code

-Let's learn how to run python code on our machines
+Let's learn how to run python code on our machines.
+We will see different ways to run python programs on different OSs.
+We will be primarily usi
 ## Windows machine

 ## MacOs machine
 ## Linux machine